Soumyabrata/Soumyabrata.github.io/publications.md

 ## Conferences

-+ M. S. Elsayed, N-A. Le-Khac, S. Dev, and A. D. Jurcut, Network Anomaly Detection Using LSTM Based Autoencoder, *Proc.
-The Sixteenth International Conference on Networking and Services (ICNS)*, 2020.
++ M. S. Elsayed, N-A. Le-Khac, S. Dev, and A. D. Jurcut, <a href="https://dl.acm.org/doi/abs/10.1145/3416013.3426457">Network Anomaly Detection Using LSTM Based Autoencoder</a>, *Proc.
+16th ACM Symposium on QoS and Security for Wireless and Mobile Networks*, 2020.

 + M. S. Elsayed, N-A. Le-Khac, S. Dev, and A. D. Jurcut, Detecting Abnormal Traffic in Large-Scale Networks, *Proc.
 IEEE International Symposium on Networks, Computers and Communications (ISNCC)*, 2020. [<a href="https://arxiv.org/pdf/2008.05791.pdf">arXiv</a>]